Can I Invest in a Franchise for Sale for Under $100K?

 After all, it takes a lot of bravery to jump into the world of startups, entrepreneurs, and the inevitable ups and downs along the journey.
 But if you perform all due diligence, get advice from those with intimate knowledge of franchising, and go through the onboarding process step by step, you’ll get up and running sooner rather than later.

 That’s why pest control franchise opportunities like ours are ideal for first-timers.
-We understand how difficult the start will be, so we have refined our franchise model at a time when many of our competitors have yet to innovate at our pace.
+We understand how difficult the start will be, so we have refined our franchise business model at a time when many of our competitors have yet to innovate at our pace.
 Instead of raising the barriers to entry, we’ve created a genuine opportunity to own a successful pest control franchise for sale, all for less than $100,000 upfront.
 Although it’s only natural to wonder about the numbers, here’s a quick outline of what it’ll take to invest with Skedaddle.

 How much does it cost upfront to start a Skedaddle Humane Wildlife Control franchise?

 Our upfront costs are competitive with franchise opportunities in traditional industries like fast food or the retail business.
 Basically, you “buy in” to the Skedaddle family with an initial investment, which starts as low as $89,000.
 If you choose to go all-in with us, the investment range will start at that figure and can go as high as $232,600.
 It depends on how much support you think you’ll need to get the business off the ground and the nuances of the particular customer base you want to serve.

 We also ask that our Franchise Owners have a net worth of at least $200,000 when you contact us to learn more details.
 Specifically, the liquid capital (i.e., cash) we require is a minimum of $75,000, and you’ll also have to pay a franchise fee of $49,500.
 Having said that, let’s delve a little deeper into the expenditures side of the equation.